Skip to content

 Actions#

-When you merge cases, links from both cases are combined, and duplicates are removed based on the link and its type.
-Any links that point to the source merged cases are automatically removed.
+• Merging cases combines links from both cases and removes duplicates based on the link and its type.
+Links pointing to the source merged cases are automatically removed.

-When you create a case from a MISP alert or merge a MISP alert into a case, the MISP URL linked to the alert is added as an external link with the External alert link type.
-This link remains even if you later unlink the alert from the case.
+• Creating a case from a MISP alert or merging a MISP alert into a case adds the MISP URL as an external link with the External alert link type.
+This link remains even if the alert is later unlinked from the case.

 Closing cases#